-Most of the current and future exposure pathways associated with Libby asbestos at the New Orleans site have been eliminated or do not pose a public health hazard.
-The abandoned vermiculite processing equipment that remains at the site and the vermiculite-containing soil around the railroad spur are considered potential exposure pathways that should be addressed.
+Most of the current and future exposure pathways associated with Libby asbestos at the New Castle site have been eliminated or do not pose a public health hazard.
 ATSDR characterized the presence of waste rock in the community as a potential exposure pathway that poses an indeterminate health hazard.
-Insufficient information is available to determine whether this pathway is complete or if the identified uses of this waste material in the past (at other facilities) would result in significant exposures today.
-Providing awareness and information to people in the neighborhood surrounding the New Orleans facility is an appropriate public health response at this time.
+Insufficient information is available to determine whether this pathway is complete or whether the identified uses of this waste material in the past (at other facilities) would result in significant exposures today.
+Providing awareness and information to people in the neighborhood surrounding the New Castle facility is an appropriate public health response at this time.